CBirkbeck/chebotarev-density/README.md

 ## Provenance

-Originally developed under `flt-regular-bernoulli` (Birkbeck).
+Originally developed under `flt-regular-bernoulli` (Birkbeck--Brasca).
 Spun out to a standalone repo to keep Chebotarev as a general-purpose theorem independent of the Kummer-criterion / FLT37 narrative.